wing5wong/artisan-whs-static/source/_extracurricular_activities/softball-boys.md

 ---
 title: Softball - Boys
-date: 2019-08-28T22:06:10.451Z
+date: 2020-01-26T21:06:10.451Z
 person_in_charge: Mrs L. Murphy
 extracurricular_area: Sport
 ---
-Our students play for clubs on Saturdays and we will be sending a Boys and Girls team to the Regional Tournament in Gisborne during Term 1.
+Our students play for clubs on Saturdays and we will be sending a Boys and Girls team to the Regional Tournament in Hastings during Term 1.

 **Cost:** $20 (Saturday competition)
 Regional Tournament week - extra cost